Garlic Butter Hasselback Potatoes – Perfectly tender hasselback potatoes prepared with delicious garlic butter and a sprinkle of cheese.

 - Brush the prepared garlic butter over the potatoes, making sure to get in between all the slices.

-- Bake for 35 minutes, or until tender and crisp.
+Bake for 45 minutes, or until tender and crisp.
+Cooking time will also depend on the size of your potatoes.

 - Sprinkle with cheese and bake for 5 more minutes.